Zx-Loh/rock-paper-scissors/README.md

 # rock-paper-scissors
-A min project written with basic Javascript knowledge
+A mini project written with basic Javascript knowledge